 Building on these achievements and addressing the problems yet to be solved, the United Nations set a new agenda in 2016 through 17 goals for human progress and social impact: The 2030 Sustainable Development Goals (SDGs).
 Johnson & Johnson was among the first private sector companies to announce a commitment toward achieving the SDGs.

-We are dedicating our expertise, ideas and ingenuity to catalyze efforts toward achieving SDG 3, Good Health and Well-being, which is at the heart of the SDGs and the core of our business.
+We are dedicating our expertise, ideas and ingenuity to catalyze efforts toward achieving SDG 3, Good Health and Well-being, which is at the heart of the Sustainable Development Goals and the core of our business.
 Our efforts will demonstrate the importance of Goal 5, Gender Equality, and will be founded in the principles of Goal 17, Partnerships for the Goals.